jetthoughts/jt.github.io/_posts/2009-11-22-sample-of-config-files-for-rails.markdown

 date: 2009-11-22
 tags: rails,config,jruby
 category: magic
-excerpt: An easy way of setting gems for different platforms.

 ---
 Sometimes we run the same application in different platforms: Ruby and JRuby or Windows and Linux.
 And each platform has its own version of a gem.
 Here is an example of my config file for Rails to run instance with **ruby** or **jruby**.